Plastic and Reconstructive Surgery Residency

 Fax: (573) 884-4788

+Applications for the Plastic Surgery residency program are only accepted through the Electronic Residency Application Service (ERAS).
+Our program does not have a supplemental application.
 Review of ERAS applications will begin in September.
-Your application must be complete by November 1st to be considered for an interview.
+Your application must be complete by November 1 to be considered for an interview.